gogetdata/ggd-recipes/design.md

 A single recipe may provide a lightly processed VCF and one that has also been normalized and decomposed?

+### Fasta QC

+all fastas should have a .fai (what about .dict)?

+Should we enforce bwa and bowtie(2) indexing of of fasta?

+## Subdirectories

+a pre-link.sh script may (in practice) create any sub-directories.
+How can we track this so we can still use `ggd recipe-files $recipe` ? glob.glob on the directory?

 ## Plans